Converting from Monolith to Microservices

 Migrating monolith to microservices starts by first defining your Domains.
 When transitioning from monolith to microservices, organizing your reusable components and services into a Domain-Driven Design for microservices is key to a successful monolith conversion and implementation of a microservice-based architecture.
-Because it is so key for migration, it should be the first step you take in your cloud-native journey.
+Because it is so key for migration, it should be your first step in your cloud-native journey.
 This is often called Domain-Driven Design (DDD).

 The good news is that you can start the migration process by looking at your current monolithic application in terms of components and Domains.
 From that perspective, you can slowly and successfully see what migrating monolith to microservices will look like.

-Let’s review a simple way of how to convert monolith to microservices.
+Let’s review a simple way of converting monolith to microservices.
 We will use a simple example to get you pointed in the right direction.
 Migrating monolith to microservices can be a task.

 To start, let’s break it down by visualizing the monolith into components.
 If we take a simple web store application, you may have a .jar file, the database, the infrastructure components, and environment variable settings.
 While the .jar file may be your primary focus, you need to start seeing the database, infrastructure, and environment variables as independent components of your overall application.
-You can build a migration strategy for managing each of these layers as individual services.
+You can build a migration strategy for managing these layers as individual services.

 Domains are managed using DeployHub’s back-end versioning engine.
 This is not suggesting that all microservices of the same Domain are installed in the same container.
 Each microservice remains independent and in its own container.